 RJ Doxastic attitude D toward proposition p is robustly justified for S at t if and only if (i) having D toward p fits the evidence S has at t (it meets EJ) and (ii) S’s evidence is ______________.

-Returning to our analogy with arguments, the goodness of a sound argument requires supplementing the fit property of validity with a positive evaluation of the premises – they must be true. fill in the blank in our account What makes a subject’s body of evidence good, or right, or otherwise appropriate?
+Returning to our analogy with arguments, the goodness of a sound argument requires supplementing the fit property of validity with a positive evaluation of the premises – they must be true.
+So, what kind of assessment of the subject’s evidence will deliver the desired verdicts?
+How should we fill in the blank in our account?
+What makes a subject’s body of evidence good, or right, or otherwise appropriate?

 One might be tempted to lean even more heavily on the analogy with argument evaluation and claim that, just as the premises of a sound argument must be true, the subject’s evidence must be true for them to be robustly justified in what they believe.
 While there are interesting debates about the factivity of evidence, such a proposal does not help here.
 We can suppose that all evidence is propositional and that to be robustly justified a subject’s evidence must all be true, but this will not help us distinguish Pat and Kat (or Will and Wilma).
 To see this, we can suppose that both Pat and Kat only have true propositions as their evidence.
 Nevertheless, there appears to be an important epistemic difference between the two.
 The truth of their evidence does not get at the relevant difference.